MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/int-data-mapping.md

 ## Next steps

-For more information on adding an integrated search provider, go to: [Manage integrated search providers (preview)](add-search-provider.md#manage-integrated-search-providers-preview).
+For more information on adding an integrated search provider, go to: [Manage integrated search providers](add-search-provider.md#manage-integrated-search-providers).